Peter has written extensively about high sensitivity since 1997, when he first learned he was an HSP.

 An HSP is not, by definition, "an introvert."

-Whereas being Highly Sensitive does have a high correlation with introversion, approximately 30% of HSPs are actually extraverts.
+Whereas being Highly Sensitive does have a significant correlation with introversion, approximately 30% of HSPs are actually extraverts.

 The extraverted HSP faces additional challenges in that they feel a stronger need for stimulation and draw their energy from being among people... yet doing so often leads to overstimulation for them.